No booking fees on the app

 Swansea to Bristol Parkway train travel guide

-Taking the train from Swansea to Bristol Parkway is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from Swansea, you can arrive at Bristol Parkway in just 1h 28m, making it a quick and convenient option for travelling between these two places.
+The train journey from Swansea to Bristol Parkway combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from Swansea, you can get to Bristol Parkway in just 1h 27m, making it an ideal and convenient choice for travelling between them.

 Planning and booking